Gvaldes93/ng7-server-side-rendering-pwa/README.md

 visit http://localhost:4000

 ### Seeing PWA magic in action
+pwa capabilites were introduced with the pwa schematic `ng add @angular/pwa --project project-name`

 #### angular app - offline mode ####
 stop the angular server `ctrl + c`, now visit `http://localhost:4000` again and voilà!
 The application shell + service workers are making their job and your app is available offline!